pinojs/pino/README.md

 log.myLevel('a message')
 ```

-Notice that the level is set to the custom level on construction, i.e. `level.value` does not need to be set.
+Notice that the level is set to the custom level on construction, i.e. `log.level` does not need to be set.

 <a name="levelVal"></a>
 ### logger.levelVal